armanimichael/Stocazzorm/README.md

 ## Benchmarks

-Nanorm is intended to be a very thin layer over ADO.NET with support for trimming and native AOT.
-Here's how it compares to raw ADO.NET and Dapper for a [simple insert & return operation](./tests/Nanorm.Benchmarks/Program.cs) with regards to execution time and memory allocations:
+Stocazzorm is intended to be a very thin layer over ADO.NET with support for trimming and native AOT.
+Here's how it compares to raw ADO.NET and Dapper for a [simple insert & return operation](./tests/Stocazzorm.Benchmarks/Program.cs) with regards to execution time and memory allocations:

 | Method                            | Mean     | Error   | StdDev  | Ratio | RatioSD | Allocated | Alloc Ratio |
 |---------------------------------- |---------:|--------:|--------:|------:|--------:|----------:|------------:|